SergeDeGuzman/Paper-Recyclability-Detection/README.md

 # Performance Metrics

 Below are the key performance metrics for the model on the validation dataset.
-Detailed images of the confusion matrix, mAP curves, and other evaluation results are provided in the performance_metrics folder.
+Detailed images of the confusion matrix, mAP curves, and other evaluation results are provided in the runs/detect/train folder.

-•	mAP@0.5: Add your value here
+•	mAP@0.5: 95.6%

-•	mAP@0.5:0.95: Add your value here
+•	mAP@0.5:0.95: 92.6%

-•	Precision: Add your value here
+•	Precision: 91.4%

-•	Recall: Add your value here
+•	Recall: 92.1%